z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_06_SomeDetails.md

 10 CLEAR 32767
 ```

+and your program loads into the default location of 32768, the stack will start
-the stack will start just beneath your program and grow down towards the
+just beneath your program and grow down towards the screen.
+That's slower,
-screen.
-That's slower, contended memory, but the stack would be out of the way
+contended memory, but the stack would be out of the way of the heap, which might
-of the heap, which might be useful if your program needs lots of head space:
+be useful if your program needs lots of heap space:

 ```
 |             |